Multi-model AI strategies - why diversity is your safety net

 Google Cloud recommends the circuit breaker pattern for AI systems - when error rates or latency exceed thresholds, automatically switch to simpler models or cached data.
 This prevents cascade failures where one struggling model brings down your entire application.

 Then layer in task-based routing.
 Simple questions go to faster, cheaper models.
 Complex reasoning tasks hit your most capable models.
-Usage-based routing matches request complexity with model capability, optimizing both cost and performance.
+Task-specific routing can reduce inference costs by up to 85%, with some implementations reporting API cost reductions of 40% while hybrid systems achieve 37-46% reductions.

 Building resilience into your architecture